Can you buy, sell or transfer Qantas Points?

 • you can’t sell Qantas Points to anyone

-• you can only transfer Qantas Points to family members
+• you can transfer Qantas Points only to family members

-Be wary of anyone – from individuals advertising on eBay or Gumtree to ‘mileage brokers’ on Facebook – offering to buy or sell Qantas Points.
+For that reason, be wary of anyone – from individuals advertising on eBay or Gumtree to ‘mileage brokers’ on Facebook – offering to buy or sell Qantas Points.

 Qantas cracks down on illegal buying & selling of points